m039/beacon-keeper/Readme.md

 Beacon Keeper
 =============

-Beacon Keeper is standalone application in [Google Play Market](https://play.google.com/store/apps/details?id=com.m039.beacon.keeper.app) and this library.
+Beacon Keeper is a standalone application in [Google Play Market](https://play.google.com/store/apps/details?id=com.m039.beacon.keeper.app) and this library.

-The main goal of this project is to create solid and simple library for locating and working with iBeacons for Android.
+The main goal of this project is to create solid and the simple library for locating and working with iBeacons for Android.

 *This library is under development*